 5. Porteus Kiosk

 Well, first of all, you have to know that this is not an ordinary desktop distribution of Linux.
 Rather, it serves a very specific purpose.
 As the name suggests, this is for any kind of kiosk.
-For those who don’t know, the kiosk is an interactive device similar to an ATM that provides access to specialized digital information and applications.
+The kiosk is an interactive device similar to an ATM that provides access to specialized digital information and applications for those who don’t know.

 This Porteus Kiosk user interface is a restricted web-browser.
-The browser is set up in a way that the users can not exit the browser and access to other parts of the OS.
-The browser will not save any user credentials, which is very important for the privacy of the users.
+The browser is set up so that the users can not exit the browser and access other parts of the OS.
+The browser will not save any user credentials, which is very important for the users’ privacy.
 You can configure and customize this based on the need of your organization.

 Key Features of Porteus Kiosk